YuZhang/Security-Courseware/reading.md

 - 17SK03082-谢根栓-Key Reinstallation Attacks_Forcing Nonce Reuse in WPA2.pdf
 - 17SK03083-江健-Unleashing Use Before Initialization Vulnerabilities in the Linux Kernel Using Targeted Stack Spraying.pdf
 - 17SK03086-马蕾-Dial One for Scam：A Large-Scale Analysis of Technical Support Scams.pdf
+- 17SK03122-张泽亚-How to Learn Klingon Without Dictionary- Detection and Measurement of Black Keywords Used by Underground Economy.pdf